-I live in Springvale, am married with three children and am an active member of the local community.
+I live in Springvale and am an active member of the local community.

-I have been interested in promoting ideas since the age of 16 when I was elected Student Body President with an 80% majority.
-I learned at a young age that there was great knowledge and success to be gained by listening to and helping people.
+I have promoted ideas since the age of 16 when I was elected Student President with an 80% primary vote.
+I learned at a young age that there is great knowledge and success to be gained by listening to and helping people.

-I spent three years working overseas in Ireland and England.
-The greatest thing I learnt while living overseas and comparing lifestyles was how fortunate we were to live in Australia and that we must make sure that fairness and opportunity are always paramount.
+I spent three years working in Ireland and England.
+The greatest thing I learnt while living overseas was how fortunate we are to live in Australia and that we must make sure that fairness and equality of opportunity are paramount.

 Elected as mayor

 In 2015, I was elected Mayor.
 This gave me an opportunity to engage deeper with a broad range of residents and community groups.